Therapist Profiles

 Clinical Style: I use Cognitive Behavioral Therapy, Family Systems, Motivational, Solution Focused, and Interpersonal Therapy.

-Kathryn Goldberg, MS, LPC-IT
+Aubrie Gorski, MS, LPC-IT

-Katharina Hren, MA, LPC, SAC-IT
+Katharina Hren, MA, LPC

 Education: MA in Foreign Language & Literature, UW-Milwaukee & Freie Universitaet, Berlin, Germany; MS Community Psychology, Alverno College; Certified Yoga & Mindfulness Teacher.

-(Languages studied: German – native speaker, French, Spanish, Italian, Norwegian, Sanskrit, Turkish.)
+(Languages studied: German – native speaker, French, Spanish, Italian, Norwegian, Sanskrit, Turkish.

 Specialties: Trauma-Informed Care, Dissociative Disorders, Mindfulness Approach and Practices, Somatic Psychology/Yoga, Sensorimotor Psychotherapy, Compassionate Inquiry, Hypnotherapy, Creative Writing/Mindful Journaling, Storytelling, Eco-Therapy.